Chorus-bdd/Chorus/index.md

   Then a waffle is added to my basket
 {% endhighlight %}

-A developer has to take this test, and write the code to execute it.
-From a developer's point of view, it looks like it might be easy to implement the logic to execute the test above.
+From a developer's point of view, it looks like it might be fairly easy to implement the logic for the test above.

 However in a complex system, with several user interfaces and components, things are not so simple: